She's a Rainbow: Composition and recording

 Have you seen a lady fairer?

 John Paul Jones, later of Led Zeppelin, arranged the strings of this song during his session musician days.
 Backing vocals were provided by the entire band except for Charlie Watts.
 Notably, all of the vocals sound like soft background singing with the music overshadowing them to the point of the lyrics being difficult to hear.
 The lyrics in the chorus share the phrase "she comes in colours" with the song of that title by Love, released in December 1966.

 The song begins with the piano playing an ascending run with a turnaround, which returns throughout the song as a recurring motif.
 This motif is developed by the celesta and strings in the middle 8.
 Humorous and ambiguous devices are used, such as when the strings play out-of-tune and off-key towards the end of the song, and when the other Stones sing their "La La's" like little children.

 The song is in the key of B flat major.
-The ascending run starts on C and goes up the B♭ scale : C D E♭ F G A B♭.
+The ascending run starts on C and goes up the B♭ scale : C D E♭ F G B♭ A.